aakriti1613/SMART_RECEPTIONIST/README.md

     2. dlib_face_recognition_resnet_model_v1.dat
 Make sure to place these files in the correct directory for face recognition to function.

+AND ADD your speech , weather and news API keys to access these features.

 FILES:
     1. JARVIS.py: Main program for running the smart receptionist.
     2. user_data.json: Stores visitor data.